davidspiegelman/toggle-boot-efi/README.md

 Then use the [Systemwide Script Menu][]
 - Save as an Application

-or simply run from the terminal
+Or simply run from the terminal:

 `osascript /[path_to_script]/toggle-boot-efi.applescript`